Terrified of Climate Change - Eco-Anxiety as a New Mental Health Challenge

 Eco-anxiety (Climate Anxiety) refers to chronic fear and grief about climate change and environmental destruction.
 The American Psychological Association (APA) officially recognized this concept in 2017, defining it as "chronic fear of environmental doom."

-A large-scale 2021 study published in The Lancet (covering 10,000 young people across 10 countries) found that about 75% of those aged 16 to 25 said "the future is frightening," and about 45% reported that climate anxiety was affecting their daily lives.
+Large-scale international surveys have found that about 75% of young people aged 16 to 25 said "the future is frightening," and about 45% reported that climate anxiety was affecting their daily lives.
 Eco-anxiety is not just a concern for environmental activists; it is a widespread psychological challenge that spans generations.

 Symptoms of Eco-Anxiety